mariadb-corporation/MaxScale/About/SETUP.md

 MaxScale directory, found inside the path into which the files have been copied, e.g. MAXSCALE_HOME=/usr/local/mariadb-maxscale

-Also you will need to optionaly set LD_LIBRARY_PATH to include the 'lib' folder, found inside the path into which the files have been copied, e.g. LD_LIBRARY_PATH=/usr/local/mariadb-maxscale/lib
+Also you will need to optionally set LD_LIBRARY_PATH to include the 'lib' folder, found inside the path into which the files have been copied, e.g. LD_LIBRARY_PATH=/usr/local/mariadb-maxscale/lib